klee29/ckaplayground/Storage/overall.md

 - One to one relationship, if PVC is not availble? -> Pending
 - Delete?
 What happend after it?
 Retain / Delete / Recycle(Scrubbed)

+Ex) Pod claimed pvc, pvc claimed pv, So if we try to delete pvc, it will be stucked at terminating states